sambordo1/observability-architecture/README.md

     - Creates a Cloudwatch log group named /observability/ to match the cloudwatch config file
     - Creates a Cloudwatch log stream named logs to match the cloudwatch config file

+## (5) Create Cloudwatch dashboard using Terraform

+    - Display the logs in the Cloudwatch dashboard

+## (6) Create Cloudwatch alarm using Terraform

+    - Have the alarm go off when certain systemd logs are sent to Cloudwatch
+    - The alarm will send notifications to an SNS topic ( a lambda function)

+## (7) Create lambda function that sends message to Mattermost when logs are sent to Cloudwatch

+    - Python lambda function